Title: The Role of Ownership Concentration in Moderating the Effect of the Extent of Sustainability Report Information Disclosure on Earnings Quality

 Abstract

-The aim of this research is to empirically test the role of ownership concentration in moderating the broad influence of disclosure of sustainability report information on earnings quality.
-The research sample used included 447 sustainability reports from all non-financial public companies during the 2010-2018 period.
+The purpose of this study is to empirically test the role of ownership concentration in moderating the influence of the extent of sustainability report information disclosure on earnings quality.
+The research sample used includes 447 sustainability reports from all non-financial public companies during the period 2010-2018.
 The research method used is moderated regression analysis.
-The test results found that disclosure of sustainability report information has a significant positive influence on earnings quality.
-The extent of disclosure submitted can improve the quality of company profits.
-This research also shows the moderating role of ownership concentration on the effect of sustainability information disclosure on earnings quality.
-A high level of ownership concentration can reduce the extensive influence of sustainability information disclosure on earnings quality.
-Further research that can be carried out is to analyze the role of sustainability report disclosure on earnings quality with various earnings qualities and consider the composition of shareholders.
+The test results found that sustainability report information disclosure has a significant positive effect on earnings quality.
+The extent of disclosure submitted can improve the company's earnings quality.
+This study also shows the moderating role of ownership concentration in the influence of sustainability information disclosure on earnings quality.
+High levels of ownership concentration can reduce the effect of the extent of sustainability information disclosure on earnings quality.
+Further research that can be done is to analyze the role of sustainability report disclosure on earnings quality with various earnings qualities and considering the composition of shareholders.

 Keywords: earnings quality, ownership concentration, sustainability report